 Homelessness and rough sleepers

-The Council agreed a new Homelessness and Rough Sleeping Strategy in March 2019.
+We agreed a new Homelessness and Rough Sleeping Strategy in March 2019.
 The aim of the Strategy is to work closely with our partners to both prevent and resolve the problems faced by households at risk of homeless and to find long term sustainable and affordable housing solutions for those who are homeless.
 It also enshrines our aim to end street homelessness by 2022.

 Our strategic aim is to see: “The council and its partners working collaboratively to prevent and reduce homelessness and to proactively end rough sleeping.”

-The Council has identified three strategic priorities to tackle homelessness and rough sleeping in the borough.
+We have identified three strategic priorities to tackle homelessness and rough sleeping in the borough.

 - End rough sleeping in Redbridge

 - Support our most vulnerable residents through our early intervention and prevention services

 - Increase the supply of affordable housing to prevent homelessness and to reduce the use of temporary housing